idaholab/virtual_test_bed/doc/content/resources/codes_used.md

 in the input files of the virtual test bed.

 !alert note title=Fully Open-Source
 The codes required to run these inputs are all open-source.
-Please refer to the documentation or the indexing below for the codes used.\\
+Please refer to the documentation or the indexing below for the codes used.
+Part of the inputs not listed here may be run with open-source codes as well.\\
 - Reflector bypass flow in the PB-FHR [documentation](pbfhr/reflector.md) and [inputs](https://github.com/idaholab/virtual_test_bed/tree/main/pbfhr/reflector)\\
 - Molten Salt Fast Reactor core CFD [documentation](msr/msfr/nek5000_cfd_model.md) and [inputs](https://github.com/idaholab/virtual_test_bed/tree/main/msr/msfr/core_cfd)\\
 - HTGR assembly multiphysics simulation [documentation](htgr/assembly/index.md) and [inputs](https://github.com/idaholab/virtual_test_bed/tree/htgr/assembly)\\